Jarjoshi273/LSTM_SALES/README.md

 Trained a LSTM on the same set of features and compare the result with traditional time-series model.

 Cluster stores using sales and customer visits as features.
 Find out how many clusters or groups are possible.
-Also visualize the results.
+Also visualized the results.